 The people who call Cary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cary residents report their race to be White, followed by Asian.
-Important ancestries of people in Cary include German, Irish, Polish, Italian, English and Swedish.
+Important ancestries of people in Cary include Irish, Polish, Italian, and English.

 The most common language spoken in Cary is English.
 Other important languages spoken here include Spanish and Polish.